chenhsong/chenhsong.github.io/iChen/doc/archive_database_guide.md

 #### Security Considerations for SQL Server®

-The iChen® Server 4.1 must be able to connect to the database via a user account that has permissions to read from and write to those tables.
-In general, this is usually accomplished by creating a special login exclusively for use by the iChen® System 4.1, granting it access to the database as well as the `db_datareader` and `db_datawriter` roles.
+The iChen® Server 4 instance must be able to connect to the external archival database via a user account that has permissions to read from and write to those tables.
+In general, this is usually accomplished by creating a special login exclusively for use by iChen® System 4, granting it access to the database as well as the `db_datareader` and `db_datawriter` roles.

-In some installations, Windows®-based or domain-based authorization may be used by the iChen® Server 4.1 to connect to the database.
+In some installations, Windows®-based or domain-based authorization may be used by the iChen® Server 4 instance to connect to the database.
 In that case, the user account used must still be granted access to the database as well as the `db_datareader` and `db_datawriter` roles.

 #### Option: Create Tables under Custom Schema in SQL Server®

-When using an existing database for such storage (perhaps to include iChen® System 4.1 data together with data from other equipment), it is possible to create the tables under their own *schema* for better management and security control.
+When using an existing database for such storage (perhaps to include iChen® System 4 data together with data from other equipment), it is possible to create the tables under their own *schema* for better management and security control.
 For example, running the following *before* creating the tables will change the *default schema* of the specified user (in this example, `iChenServer`)